 The common side effects of Codeine are:

-As a prescription drug, it is ultimately up to your doctor to decide if Codeine is the right choice of treatment for you.
+As a prescription drug, it is ultimately up to your doctor to decide if Codeine is safe for you.
 However, there are several things that can exclude someone from using Codeine for their own safety:

 Codeine can inflict an adverse effect cognitive functions.
 Because of this, it is strongly advised to speak to your doctor about your prescribed codeine to determine whether you are eligible to drive.
 If it is suspected that your driving is being affected by prescription medication, you could be subject to a “field impairment assessment” or a roadside drug test.
 Therefore, it is imperative that you speak to your doctor to determine whether you will be fit to drive while taking medicine containing Codeine.